 - Pentylene glycol

-- One or more of the alternatives above used as the preservative
+- One or more of the substitutes above doing the preserving

 What Paraben-Free Skincare Doesn’t Automatically Mean

-- Not automatically vegan.
-A paraben-free product can still contain lanolin, beeswax, or honey.
-Check separately.
+- It isn’t automatically vegan.
+A paraben-free formula might still include lanolin, beeswax, or honey.
+Verify that separately.

-- Not automatically fragrance-free.
-Fragrance (parfum) is one of the most common irritants and isn’t related to parabens.
+- It isn’t automatically fragrance-free.
+Fragrance (parfum) ranks among the most frequent irritants, and it has nothing to do with parabens.

-- Not automatically cruelty-free.
-Animal testing is a separate question; look for Leaping Bunny, PETA, or The Vegan Society certification.
+- It isn’t automatically cruelty-free.
+Animal testing is its own issue — look for Leaping Bunny, PETA, or The Vegan Society certification.

-- Not automatically “clean” or “natural.”
-Paraben-free formulas can still contain synthetic ingredients, controversial preservatives like methylisothiazolinone, or chemicals you’d rather avoid.
+- It isn’t automatically “clean” or “natural.”
+Paraben-free products can still carry synthetic ingredients, contentious preservatives such as methylisothiazolinone, or other compounds you’d prefer to skip.

-- Not automatically effective.
-Paraben-free skincare works if it’s well-formulated — the rest of the ingredient list determines effectiveness.
+- It isn’t automatically effective.
+A paraben-free product performs only if it’s formulated well — the remainder of the ingredient list decides that.

 The Most Common Paraben-Free Skincare Mistakes

-1. Assuming paraben-free = safer.
-Some alternatives (methylisothiazolinone, formaldehyde-releasers) are more allergenic than parabens.
-Read the full ingredient list.
+1. Equating paraben-free with safer.
+A handful of substitutes (methylisothiazolinone, formaldehyde-releasers) trigger allergies more readily than parabens.
+Always read the whole ingredient list.

-3. DIY skincare without preservatives.
-Homemade products without preservation can grow harmful microbes within days.
-If you DIY, use a proper preservative system.
+3. Making DIY skincare with no preservation.
+Home-brewed products lacking preservatives can sprout harmful microbes inside a few days.
+If you make your own, build in a proper preservative system.

-4. Trusting “natural” preservatives blindly.
-“All-natural” preservation can be effective with the right ingredients (leucidal liquid, sodium benzoate at proper pH), but some “natural” claims hide minimal preservation that fails.
+4. Taking “natural” preservatives on faith.
+Natural preservation can succeed with the right components (leucidal liquid, sodium benzoate at the correct pH), but some “natural” claims paper over thin protection that simply doesn’t hold.

-5. Ignoring expiration dates.
-Paraben-free products often have shorter shelf lives than conventional ones.
-Respect the period-after-opening (PAO) symbol.
+5. Disregarding shelf life.
+Paraben-free products often last less long than conventional ones, so honor the period-after-opening (PAO) symbol.

 Genuinely Vegan + Paraben-Free Skincare

-- Paraben-free — verified by reading the ingredient list
+- Paraben-free — confirmed by checking the ingredient list yourself

 - Vegan — certified by The Vegan Society or PETA